saikamal29/invoice-extraction-agent/README.md

 # 📑 AI Invoice Extraction Agent

 An intelligent document processing tool built with **LangChain**, **OpenAI**, and **Pydantic**.
-This agent iterates through a directory of PDF invoices and extracts structured data (Company, Total, Date, etc.) into a single JSON report.
+This agent iterates through a directory of PDF invoices and extracts structured data (Company, Total, Tax, etc.) into a single JSON report.

 ## 🛠 Tech Stack
 - **Language:** Python 3.12+